-High professional and personal ethics and values A record of professional accomplishment in his/her chosen field Relevant expertise and experience П A reputation, both personal and professional, consistent with our FIRST Shared Values
+- High professional and personal ethics and values - A record of professional accomplishment in his/her chosen field - Relevant expertise and experience - A reputation, both personal and professional, consistent with our FIRST Shared Values

 In addition to these minimum qualifications, the Corporate Governance Committee considers other qualities in nominees that may be desirable.
 In particular, the Board of Directors is committed to having a majority of independent directors and, accordingly, the Corporate Governance Committee evaluates the independence status of any potential director.
 The Corporate Governance Committee evaluates whether or not a candidate contributes to the Board of Directors' overall diversity, the candidate's contribution to Board's existing chemistry and collaborative culture, and whether or not the candidate can contribute positively to the Board's diverse expertise in environmental, health, safety, industry, market and financial matters.
-The Corporate Governance Committee also considers whether or not the candidate may have professional or personal experiences and expertise relevant to our business (such as expertise in the industry and in critical health, safety and environmental matters) and the Company's position as the leading international provider of offshore drilling services.
+The Corporate Governance Committee also our business (such as expertise in the industry and in critical health, safety and environmental matters) and the Company's position as the leading international provider of offshore drilling services.